Dominic Barrett: 2014

 Barrett successfully defended his 2013 Qatar Open championship by winning the event again on 27 November 2014.
 He defeated Stuart Williams 395–388 over the two-game final in an all-England title match.
 This was his fourth PBA title.

 2015

 Barrett finished runner-up at the 2015 Bowlmor AMF U.S. Open, defeating three opponents in the stepladder final before losing to Ryan Ciminelli in the final match, 236–223.
 In December, 2015, Barrett was the #1 seed for the PBA World Bowling Tour Men's Finals, held in Reno, NV, and defeated Mike Fagan in the final match.
 The three finalists for this non-title event were chosen and seeded based on a rolling points list of PBA International-World Bowling Tour tournaments held over the previous two years.
 Barrett made a career-high nine championship round appearances during the 2015 PBA season.

 2016

-Despite not winning a PBA Tour event in 2016, Barrett still had PBA earnings of almost $117,000 (USD), thanks to a third-place finish in the PBA World Championship and a second-place finish in DHC PBA Japan Invitational.
+Despite not winning a PBA Tour event in 2016, Barrett still had PBA earnings of almost US$117,000, thanks to a third-place finish in the PBA World Championship and a second-place finish in DHC PBA Japan Invitational.